VictorAut/victor-project-practice/README.md

 # This is just a practice project for engineering related stuff

-starting with things such as CICD.
+Starting with things such as CICD.